thmspi/Where-To-Stream/README.md

 **How it works**

-1. The SPA is served from S3.
+1. The SPA is stored in an S3 bucket, which is secured with an Origin Access Control (OAC) so that only CloudFront can serve its content.
+2. CloudFront acts as the public entry point, delivering the SPA to users.
-2. User actions call the API through API Gateway.
+3. User interactions trigger API requests routed through API Gateway.
-3. API Gateway invokes Lambda functions.
+4. API Gateway invokes the appropriate Lambda functions.
-4. Lambdas process the request (e.g., query external services) and return results to the SPA.
+5. Lambdas handle the request and return the response to the SPA.
-5. API activity is recorded in **CloudWatch Logs**.
+6. API activity is logged in **CloudWatch Logs**.

 ---